sentenial/developer-docs/pages/prodOpenBanking/ob_refundpayment.md

 * REFUND_COMPLETE
 * REFUND_REJECTED

+## Successful Refund
 Where a refund request is **successful**:

 1. The user calls the `/payments/{paymentId}/refunds` service.
 Provided the referenced payment is in `PAYMENT_RECEIVED` status (and all other [Refund Configuration](ob_refundpayment.html#refund-configuration) constraints are met), a **refund object** is created in `REFUND_PENDING` status.
-Note that the actual payment status is unchanged.
+Note that the status of the original payment is unchanged (it remains in `PAYMENT_RECEIVED` status).
 1. A Credit Transfer payment is initiated to the customer account linked to the provided `paymentId`.
 1. The payment is successfully processed - funds are credited to the PSU.
-The refund object's status is updated to `REFUND_COMPLETE`
+The refund object's status is updated to `REFUND_COMPLETE`.
-1. A Payment Refund Complete Webhook notifies the merchant of the successful refund.
-See <a href="ob_whrefundcomplete.html">Payment Refunded Event</a> in the Webhooks section for more details.
+1. A **Payment Refunded** webhook notifies the merchant of the _successful refund_.
+See <a href="ob_whrefundcomplete.html">Open Banking Payment Refunded Event</a> in the Webhooks section for more details.

+## Unsuccessful Refund
 Where a refund request is **unsuccessful**:

 1. The user calls the `/payments/{paymentId}/refunds` service and all validations (as mentioned above) are passed.
 1. A Credit Transfer payment is initiated to the customer account linked to the provided `paymentId` but cannot be processed e.g. the PSU's account is closed.
-1. The refund object is updated to `REFUND_REFJECTED`
+1. The refund object is updated to `REFUND_REJECTED`.
+1. A **Payment Refund Rejected** webhook notifies the merchant of the _unsuccessful_ refund.
+See <a href="ob_whrefundrejected.html">Open Banking Payment Refunded Rejected Event</a> in the Webhooks section for more details.

 {% include note.html content="Where a refund is unsuccessful you will not be notified via a Webhook; this will be available in the next Open Banking release." %}